Universality of empirical risk minimization: Proofs

 \subsection{Acknowledgements}

-This work was supported by the NSF through award DMS-2031883, the Simons Foundation through Award 814639 for the Collaboration on the Theoretical Foundations of Deep Learning, the NSF grant CCF-2006489, the ONR grant N00014-18-1-2729, and an NSF GRFP award.
+This work was supported by the NSF through award DMS-2031883, the Simons Foundation through Award 814639 for the Collaboration on the Theoretical Foundations of Deep Learning, the NSF grant CCF-2006489, the ONR grant N00014-18-1-2729, and the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE-1656518.